da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

 about needed change of other parameters, as wrong parameters could harm your system!

-## Connection DNSCore to the Storage Layer
+## Connecting DNSCore to the Storage Layer

 As ContentBroker has now an extended and comfortable interface for interacting with all kinds of iRODS Servers (iRODSSystemConnector) based on the JARGON interface provided by RENCI, DNSCore